Joining Upper Prep (7+)

-Specialist teaching in subjects such as modern foreign languages, art and design, music, PE and ICT means that our children gain maximum benefit from the wonderful facilities available.
+Specialist teaching in subjects such as science, modern foreign languages, art and design, music, games, PE and ICT means that our children gain maximum benefit from the wonderful facilities available.
 Pupils have a formal timetable for the first time and quickly rise to the challenge of finding the right place, at the right time and with the right books and equipment.

 The trust that we place in the children in so many aspects of school life encourages them to develop their personal skills and self-confidence.
 All children belong to one of our four houses and regularly meet and compete with pride to earn points towards the annual championship.
 The opportunity to work with and relate to a number of different teachers ensures that no-one is overlooked.